L&Q charcoal textured image on content page header

 Here are some highlights of how we’re doing:

-• we now offer British Sign Language (BSL)* on-demand as part of our standard translation services
+• we've introduced a new translation service and now offer British Sign Language (BSL)* on-demand

 • we’re consulting with residents to make sure we fully understand what type of needs we might need to make adjustments for